yuvalmGS/gigaspaces-wiki-jekyll/sbp/jta-xa-example.markdown

 ## Running the example

-1. Download Apache ActiveMQ from [here](http://activemq.apache.org/download.html).
+Step 1.
+Download Apache ActiveMQ from [here](http://activemq.apache.org/download.html).

-2. Download Atomikos TransactionEssentials from [here](http://www.atomikos.com/Main/TransactionsEssentialsDownloadForm).
+Step 2.
+Download Atomikos TransactionEssentials from [here](http://www.atomikos.com/Main/TransactionsEssentialsDownloadForm).

-3. Extract the [example](/attachment_files/sbp/helloworld-jta.zip) archive into a folder (calling it <helloworld-jta>).
+Step 3.
+Extract the [example](/attachment_files/sbp/helloworld-jta.zip) archive into a folder (calling it <helloworld-jta>).
 Modify the setDevEnv.bat and build.properties files to have proper paths for GigaSpaces home, Java home, ActiveMQ home and Atomikos home.
 Also modify the NIC_ADDR and locators variable to have proper IP address.

-4. Open a command shell and navigate to <helloworld-jta> folder.
+Step 4.
+Open a command shell and navigate to <helloworld-jta> folder.

-5. Run `setDevEnv.bat` script in <helloworld-jta> folder, to set the environment variables.
+Step 5.
+Run `setDevEnv.bat` script in <helloworld-jta> folder, to set the environment variables.

-6. Copy the required jars to the <helloworld-jta>\lib folder using the `copy-libs` ant task provided.
+Step 6.
+Copy the required jars to the <helloworld-jta>\lib folder using the `copy-libs` ant task provided.

 {% highlight java %}
  build copy-libs
 {% endhighlight %}

 {% note %}
  Example was tested using following product versions,

 1. GigaSpaces - **8.0.1**

 2. Apache ActiveMQ - **5.5**

 3. Atomikos TransactionEssentials - **3.7.0**

 If you are using different versions please make sure all the equivalent jars are reflected in `copy-libs` ant task
 {% endnote %}

-7. Start a gs-ui instance using `gs-ui.bat` script in <helloworld-jta> folder.
+Step 7.
+Start a gs-ui instance using `gs-ui.bat` script in <helloworld-jta> folder.

-8. Run `gs-agent.bat`  <helloworld-jta> folder, to start the GigaSpaces components (GSA,GSM, LUS, GSM).
+Step 8.
+Run `gs-agent.bat`  <helloworld-jta> folder, to start the GigaSpaces components (GSA,GSM, LUS, GSM).

-9. Start the ActiveMQ process using <ActiveMQHome>`\bin\activemq.bat` script.
+Step 9.
+Start the ActiveMQ process using <ActiveMQHome>`\bin\activemq.bat` script.

 {% note %}
 If ActiveMQ is running on another server, please remember to update the brokerURL in `pu.xml`
 {% endnote %}

-10. Deploy the processorSpace cluster by running `deploy-processor` ant task.
+Step 10.
+Deploy the processorSpace cluster by running `deploy-processor` ant task.

 {% highlight java %}
 build deploy-processor
 {% endhighlight %}
-13. Run the feeder process using `run-feeder` ant task.
+Step 11.
+Run the feeder process using `run-feeder` ant task.
 {% highlight java %}
  build run-feeder
 {% endhighlight %}
-14. If you check GigaSpaces logs, you will notice that the Message-0 (id=0) is Rolled back and all other messages are processed successfully and sent to JMS server.
+Step 12.
+If you check GigaSpaces logs, you will notice that the Message-0 (id=0) is Rolled back and all other messages are processed successfully and sent to JMS server.

 {% note %}
  Message-0 (id=0) will keep going back to Polling container logic because the space update and JMS message both are rolled back.
 This is intentionally done, to demonstrate XA.
 {% endnote %}

-15. You can validate the JMS messages received by the Queue using a test JMS client included.
+Step 13.
+You can validate the JMS messages received by the Queue using a test JMS client included.
 You can run the client using `jms-client` ant task.
 {% highlight java %}
  build jms-client
 {% endhighlight %}